A Quiet Seal

 Only consolidation.

-If you have walked through these writings and felt orientation begin to form, then the architecture has served its purpose.
+If these writings have helped orientation begin to form, then the architecture has served its purpose.

 A map does not need constant redrawing once it matches the terrain.